brynzai/aish/README.md

 ```

 # Scripts
-The shell supports scripts.
+The shell modes support scripts.
 So you can write a script in human language:
 ```
 #!/usr/bin/aish -xm shellgpt
 tell me the time with timezone